Class 3 Image: AI generated

 Q: If I have an existing app, will applying Hurl change the current code?

-Exercise: Building a Hurl + Git + CI Pipeline
+Hands-On: Building a Hurl + Git + CI Pipeline

-Use the todo list app from the Class 2 exercise.
+Use the to-do list app from the Class 2 exercise.

 Prerequisite: Install Hurl

-Or install directly:
+Or install manually:

 # Ubuntu/WSL